xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 ### Lab verification

-Let's try to illustrate it in the lab, injecting different types of IPv4 routes in the routers.
+Let's try to illustrate it in the lab, injecting different types of IPv4 routes.

 On NCS5500, the IOS XR CLI to verify the resource utilization is "show controller npu resources all location 0/x/CPU0".